Davi Brito: Post-show

-Davi Brito left the show upon winning the competition in 24 April 2024.
+Davi Brito left the show upon winning the competition on 24 April 2024.
 After his departure, he reportedly lost approximately 10.5 million followers on Instagram, according to Danielos Santa on 3 June 2024.
 Following his win on Big Brother Brasil, Brito participated in Record's game show Acerte ou Caia, hosted by Tom Cavalcante.
 The show was filmed in Chile, and Brito was the first contestant to be eliminated early in the competition.
 During the show, Brito was awarded a scholarship to study medicine at Estácio, a private university and sponsor of Big Brother Brasil.
 He was nominated for the scholarship by fellow contestant Wanessa Camargo during a sponsored segment.

 Upon entering the show, Brito dated, at the time, 41-year-old Mani Rêgo while he was a 21-year-old.
 The age difference with his then-girlfriend caused criticism inside the house and ageist attacks outside of it.
 Rêgo later described their relationship as "affectionate and supportive", but their relationship ended shortly after the show ended.
 The day after his Big Brother Brasil victory, Davi appeared on Mais Você and, in an interview with Ana Maria Braga, stated he was "getting to know" Rêgo.
 The remark worsened tensions in their already strained relationship, which had been impacted by conflicts between Rêgo and Davi's family.
 Brito was involved in a legal dispute with Mani Rêgo who sought recognition of a common-law marriage to claim a portion of his Big Brother Brasil winnings.
 Brito countered by presenting bank statements indicating that financial transactions between them were repayments for a vehicle rental, not evidence of a shared household.

 His colloquial expressions from the show such as "calma, calabreso"—a phrase previously coined by comedian Toninho Tornado—have gained temporary traction among viewers and on social media.
 Tornado told that the term calabreso is a form of playful teasing, altering feminine nouns by changing the final letter a of certain words to o.
 Davi was unable to provide a detailed explanation of the term's meaning, leading to confusion in the house, with some participants questioning whether it could be interpreted as a fatphobic insult.